Synonymy: Cryptococcus diffluens

 Culture: Colonies (SDA) are cream-coloured smooth, mucoid, glabrous, yeast-like.

 Microscopy: Globose to ovoid budding yeast-like cells, 3.5-8.8 x 5.5-10.2 μm.
 Pseudohyphae are absent.

-India Ink Preparation: Positive - distinct capsules surrounding the yeast cells are present.
+India Ink Preparation: Positive - distinct thin capsules are present.

 Cryptococcus albidus is a common transient on human skin and it has also been reported as a rare cause of pulmonary, CNS and vaginal infection.
 However, these reports must be viewed with considerable caution, as the culture identifications have not been verified.